appbaseio/reactive-manual/docs/v1.0.0/components/SelectedFilters.md

 ## Extending

-`SelectedFilters` component can be extended to customize the look and feel with `style`.
+`SelectedFilters` component can be extended to customize the look and feel with `className`, `style`.

 ```
 <SelectedFilters